-Join our free volunteering program in New Zealand.
-Nestled on the slopes of the second highest peak in Northland, New Zealand, the sanctuary consists of 100 hectares of regenerating native forest.
-Views of the ocean an unexplored forest and the calls of the kiwi under the bright stars, are just some of the many experiences to be had.
+Join our free Conservation Volunteering program in New Zealand.
+Nestled on the slopes of the second-highest peak in Northland, New Zealand.
+The sanctuary consists of 100 hectares of regenerating native forest.
+Views of the ocean an unexplored forest and the calls of the kiwi under the bright stars are just some of the many experiences to be had.

 This is not the type of place where tour buses stop every hour or so.
-The Pupu Rangi Nature Sanctuary is located 250km from a crowded city, 50km from the closest supermarket, 2km from the next door neighbour.
+The Pupu Rangi Nature Sanctuary is located 250km from a crowded city, 50km from the closest supermarket, and 2km from the next-door neighbour.

-Some of the tasks that you could be involved with are:
+Some of the Conservation Volunteering tasks that you could be involved with are: